THOMASELOVE/431-classes-2024/movies/README.md

 ## Breakout Session 3

-- Here's our [third breakout activity](breakout3.md), which we will go through in Class 15 (2024-10-15).
-It uses the `movies_2024-10-15` version of the data.
+- Here's our [third breakout activity](breakout3.md).
+It uses the `movies_2024-10-15` version of the data, which we'll ingest into R in [Class 15](https://github.com/THOMASELOVE/431-classes-2024/tree/main/class15) before we tackle the activity.